Ecological economics: Nature and ecology

 The Earth's carrying capacity is a central issue in ecological economics.
 Early economists such as Thomas Malthus pointed out the finite carrying capacity of the earth, which was also central to the MIT study Limits to Growth.
 Diminishing returns suggest that productivity increases will slow if major technological progress is not made.
 Food production may become a problem, as erosion, an impending water crisis, and soil salinity (from irrigation) reduce the productivity of agriculture.
 Ecological economists argue that industrial agriculture, which exacerbates these problems, is not sustainable agriculture, and are generally inclined favorably to organic farming, which also reduces the output of carbon.

 Global wild fisheries are believed to have peaked and begun a decline, with valuable habitat such as estuaries in critical condition.
 The aquaculture or farming of piscivorous fish, like salmon, does not help solve the problem because they need to be fed products from other fish.
 Studies have shown that salmon farming has major negative impacts on wild salmon, as well as the forage fish that need to be caught to feed them.

 Since animals are higher on the trophic level, they are less efficient sources of food energy.
 Reduced consumption of meat would reduce the demand for food, but as nations develop, they tend to adopt high-meat diets similar to that of the United States.
 Genetically modified food (GMF) a conventional solution to the problem, presents numerous problems - Bt corn produces its own Bacillus thuringiensis toxin/protein, but the pest resistance is believed to be only a matter of time.

-Global warming is now widely acknowledged as a major issue, with all national scientific academies expressing agreement on the importance of the issue.
+Climate change is now widely acknowledged as a major issue, with all national scientific academies expressing agreement on the importance of the issue.
 As the population growth intensifies and energy demand increases, the world faces an energy crisis.
 Some economists and scientists forecast a global ecological crisis if energy use is not contained - the Stern report is an example.
 The disagreement has sparked a vigorous debate on issue of discounting and intergenerational equity.